jojo157/Delightful-Penguins/README.md

 The 5 planes of User Experience:

 ### Strategy
-Leticia's Art was created with the purpose of providing a platform for the Artist Leticia to advertise and sell her art pieces.
+Leticia's Art was created with the purpose of providing a platform for the Artist to advertise and sell her art pieces.

 #### User Needs